input-output-hk/iohk-ops/doc/IOHK GPG Authority Usage Guidelines.md

 	`authority.sh <MASTER-DIR> export-secret-subkey-to <SUBKEY-DIR> <SUBKEY-FINGERPRINT>`

+    NOTE: the `export-secret-subkey-to` requires you to change the master key password.
+This is due to a very unfortunate GNUPG restriction, which simply doesn't allow a straightforward way to have separate passwords for separate subkeys -- our only option is changing the master key password each time we make a new subkey.

+    Moreover, you have to go through this change manually: you will be presented with a prompt, where you'll have to supply two commands manually (`passwd` and `save`):

+        gpg (GnuPG) 2.2.3; Copyright (C) 2017 Free Software Foundation, Inc.
+        This is free software: you are free to change and redistribute it.
+        There is NO WARRANTY, to the extent permitted by law.

+        Secret key is available.

+        sec  rsa4096/F2EB8748ED914CF6
+             created: 2018-05-28  expires: 2023-05-27  usage: SC
+             trust: ultimate      validity: ultimate
+        ssb  rsa4096/D15D1F51C207E21D
+             created: 2018-05-28  expires: 2023-05-27  usage: S
+        [ultimate] (1).
+Foo Bar (test) <test@test.test>

+        gpg> passwd

+        gpg> save

 1. Due to GNUPG pecularities, subkey revocation is not supported in an automated way, so has to be performed manually:
     1.  `GNUPGHOME=<MASTER-DIR> gpg --edit-key email@address` will start an